gcperk/skmoose/README.md

 Lands & Resources Stewardship.

-Optional additional data can be extracted including confidential survey telemetry data, however this is dependant on outside sources.
+Optional additional data can be extracted including confidential survey telemetry data, however this is dependent on outside sources.

 A vignette is provided as a guide for users.
 These include a detailed step by step of all function in the package resulting in a csv table